mrabdulrrahimklis/swissborg/README.md

 Before running frontend app please run backend.

 After cloning the repo, run `pnpm install` to install all dependencies.
-To run App run `pnpm run dev`.
+To start application run: `pnpm run dev`.

-There is two solutions in different branches:
+There are two solutions available in different branches:
 - `main` with local storage
 - `feat-context-implementation` with context - more details about context at the bottom of this file.